 Allison Hoff Cohen is an experienced privacy attorney who maintains a strategic privacy, security and data optimization practice.
 She has experience drafting and negotiating data deals that protect privacy, developing privacy policies and programs, as well as providing counsel on public policy issues in relation to privacy law.

-Most recently, Allison has worked with her clients in their efforts to comply with the California Consumer Privacy Act, developing and negotiating Service Provider Addendums as well as providing advice and counsel on implementation strategies.
+Most recently, Allison has worked with her clients in their efforts to comply with the California Consumer Privacy Act and plan for the new U.S. state privacy laws that go into effect in 2023.
+Allison is adept at developing and negotiating Data Processing Addendums as well as providing advice and counsel on implementation strategies.
 Allison also attended and spoke at the California Attorney General’s public forums.

 - Wayne State University Law School, J.D.